dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 around you.
 You also need to learn to quantify information, knowledge, communication and social networking -- both online and IRL.

-### Communication
+### Networking

 These great leaders are all conductors in the symphony of communication.
-They identify the most efficient means to relay messages, so that they can interfaces with a tree of people in their own organization as well as with people in others.
+They identify the most efficient means to relay messages, so that they can interface with a tree of people in their own organization as well as with people in others.
 Everyone has twenty-four hours in a day.
-The best leaders network with power players who command their own subtree of the organization and, by doing so, harness the sum of man-hours available to their network for maximum efficiency.
+The best leaders effectively communicate with others who command their own subtree of the organization and, by doing so, harness the sum of man-hours available to their network for maximum efficiency.

+Additionally, they know how to structure and build their social network.
+These leaders know how to maximize the efficiency of their communication by coordinating with high-influence nodes in their network.
+They adapt their network by rearranging redundant nodes to reduce inefficiencies.
+Furthermore, you'll find these people are effective at identifying influential people inside and outside of their network in order to cultivate those connections.
+However, being the guy that only seeks out those who are useful in some way is kind of shitty, so it's important to be authentic, so you don't come of as a self-serving sycophant, obviously.
+Learning how to reinforce your network through spontaneous connection and communication is an artform.
+If you only talk to someone when you need something, it becomes obvious pretty fast, which can be unfortunate for quiet people like myself.
+Instead, if you gamify your communications with others to force yourself to reconnect just to catch up every few months or so, this can work wonders when you actually do need something.
+Additionally, effective networkers excel at quickly identifying the power structure and relationships in an unfamiliar environment.
+This can be challenging since any patterns that arise from these structures are often ephemeral -- people's behavior can change depending on who's in the room at that time.

+### Communication

+- something something about communication

 ### Signaling